TPNWCP Framing Intersectionality in the Works of Post-New Cinema Female Directors in Taiwan

 Venue: Virtual Event

-This session will be held using Microsoft Teams.
+This event will be held online through Microsoft Teams.
+Here is the LINK.

 The 1980s marked by the rise of Taiwan New Cinema is the milestone in the film history of Taiwan.
 While most filmmakers of Taiwan New Cinema addressed cultural memory that implicitly problematize national identity, the rising female directors probed in to critical issues of gender and women’s sexuality s.
 In this talk, I will demonstrate how this line of inquiry has continued in the works of female directors of post-New Cinema but is further complicated by their interests in intersecting identities and inequalities that involves (including, but not limited to) ethnicity, nationality, class, disability, and age.
 Stylistically, driven by the motivation to communicate with the wider audience, these films show an attempt to strike a balance between arthouse and commercial cinemas.